ZoomAscendion/Zoom/Bronze_Datamodel_Mapping_Workbench/Bronze_Logical_Data_Model_4.md

 3. **Metadata Columns**: Standard metadata columns (LOAD_TIMESTAMP, UPDATE_TIMESTAMP, SOURCE_SYSTEM) are included in all tables to support data lineage, auditing, and change tracking.

-4. **Data Type Preservation**: Original data types from the source system are maintained to ensure data integrity during the Bronze layer ingestion process.
+4. **Data Type Optimization**: VARCHAR fields have been optimized to a maximum length of 1000 characters for better storage efficiency and data governance while maintaining adequate capacity for business data.

 5. **PII Classification**: Comprehensive PII classification has been implemented to support data governance and compliance requirements (GDPR, CCPA, etc.).

-6. **Feature Usage Table Restoration**: The Bz_Feature_Usage table has been added back to this version to support feature adoption analysis and usage pattern tracking capabilities as requested by the user.
+6. **Feature Usage Table Exclusion**: The Bz_Feature_Usage table has been removed from this version as per previous user requirements, which may impact feature adoption analysis and usage pattern tracking capabilities.

 ### 5.2 Assumptions Made